Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 Traditionally the dominant technology is Fibre Channel, but IP based solutions are also quite popular for specific applications (due to costs!)

-The concept of SAN is also independent from the devices that are attached to it:
+<mark style="background: #BABD00;">The concept of SAN is also independent from the devices that are attached to it:</mark>
 - Can be disks, tapes, RAIDs, file servers, or other!
 - Yes, Magnetic Tape storage is still used in 2024: Often cheaper than alternative, can last 30 years or more (if kept clean, dry and protected) which is excellent for compliance with industry-specific storage regulations.